 premium were found in only somewhat isolated areas of the country and

 not available in every state across the country.
 However, we have seen

 an upward trend in the Part B "give back" plans over the past years.

-Medicare Advantage plans (adding up to 6,448 separate counties across
+Medicare Advantage plans (adding up to 6,448 separate unique plan -county combinations across

 the country).
 The total number of unique 2020 Medicare Advantage plans